mborn1/pyoptex/docs/source/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Cost optimal designs shift the philosphy of creating designs.
-Historically, an experiment was always analyzed by a statistician who determines whether to use a randomized design, a split-plot design, a split-split-plot design, etc. That person would then proceed to make an estimation about the number of runs that could be performed,
+Historically, an experiment was always created by a statistician who determines whether to use a randomized design, a split-plot design, a split-split-plot design, etc. That person would then proceed to make an estimation about the number of runs that could be performed,